EasyTPP: Towards Open Benchmarking Temporal Point Processes: The Benchmarking Pipeline

-\paragraph{Training.} We can estimate the model parameters by locally maximizing the NLL in \cref{eqn:autologlik} with any stochastic gradient method.
-Note that computing the NLL can be challenging due to the presence of the integral in the second term in \cref{eqn:autologlik}.
-In \texttt{EasyTPP}, by default, we approximate the integral by Monte-Carlo estimation to compute the overall NLL (see \cref{app:loglike}).
-Nonetheless, \texttt{EasyTPP} also incorporates some neural TPPs (e.g., the intensity-free model \citep{shchur-20-intensity}), which allow us to compute the NLL analytically, which is more computationally efficient.
+\paragraph{Training.} We can estimate the model parameters by locally maximizing the NLL in \Cref{eqn:autologlik} with any stochastic gradient method.
+Note that computing the NLL can be challenging due to the presence of the integral in the second term in \Cref{eqn:autologlik}.
+In EasyTPP, by default, we approximate the integral by Monte-Carlo estimation to compute the overall NLL (see \cref{app:loglike}).
+Nonetheless, EasyTPP also incorporates intensity-free models~\citep{shchur-20-intensity}, whose objectives are easier to compute.

 \paragraph{Sampling.} Given the learned parameters, we apply the minimum Bayes risk (MBR) principle to predict the time and type with the lowest expected loss.
 A recipe can be found in \cref{app:prediction}.
-Note that other methods exist for predicting a TPP, such as adding an MLP layer to directly output the time and type prediction \citep{zuo2020transformer,zhang-2020-self}.
-However, as we aim to build a generative model of event sequences, we believe the principal way to make predictions based on continuous-time generative model is thinning algorithm \citep{ogata1988statistical}.
-In \texttt{EasyTPP}, a batch-wise thinning algorithm is consistently used when evaluating the predictive performance of TPPs.
+Note that other methods exist for predicting with a TPP, such as adding an MLP layer to directly output the time and type prediction~\citep{zuo2020transformer,zhang-2020-self}.
+However, the primary focus of this benchmark is generative models of event sequences, for which the principal approach is the thinning algorithm ~\citep{ogata1988statistical}.
+In EasyTPP, we implemented a batched version of thinning algorithm, which is then used to evaluate the TPPs in our experiments.

-\paragraph{Hyperparameter Tuning.} Most studies specified the detailed hyper-parameters of their models in the papers.
-However, with the modified code fitted in the EasyTPP framework or the new splits of datasets, it may be inappropriate to use the same hyper-parameters.
-Besides the classical grid search method, we also integrate \emph{Optuna} \citep{optuna_2019} in our framework to automatically search optimal hyperparameters and prune unpromising trials for faster results.

-We hope that the definition of our open benchmarking pipeline could provide guidance for fair comparisons and reproducible works in TPPs.
+\paragraph{Hyperparameter Tuning.} Our EasyTPP benchmark provides programs for automatic hyperparameter tuning.
+In addition to classical grid search, we also integrate \emph{Optuna}~\citep{optuna_2019} in our framework to adaptively prune the search grid.